jeremy-edward-bauerle/LegendSRD/edited-output/arms/hand-edited.md

 Every time another sword parries a flamberge, its Parry skill is reduced by -5% for the rest of the round.

-Gaff: Another useful weapon that sprang from the likes of a tool, the gaff is a two- metre long wooden pole with a curved metal hook and a spike at one end.
+**Gaff**: Another useful weapon that sprang from the likes of a tool, the gaff is a two- metre long wooden pole with a curved metal hook and a spike at one end.
 It is often wrapped in leather at the centre and was originally used for drawing rope up from the surface of water onto the deck of a boat.
 Sailors quickly learned that the tool was just as useful in hooking pirate flesh as well!

-62
-Alex Greene (order #3215550)                                                                         2
-         Gandasa: An interesting variety of the great axe, a gandasa is a wooden shaft roughly as tall as the user.
+**Gandasa**: An interesting variety of the great axe, a gandasa is a wooden shaft roughly as tall as the user.
 Nearly half of its length is dominated by a huge polished blade.
 Originally used as an executioner’s beheading axe, the gandasa is very top heavy and inflicts horrible wounds against prone targets.
 Should the target of a gandasa strike be held in place and unable to parry, the weapon inflicts an additional 1D6 damage from the forward momentum of the attack.

-Garrotte: An assassin’s weapon, the garrotte is a cord, chain or thin braided metal wire used to loop around a target’s neck and strangle him.
+**Garrotte**: An assassin’s weapon, the garrotte is a cord, chain or thin braided metal wire used to loop around a target’s neck and strangle him.
 Only usable during a grapple or from behind on an unsuspecting victim, the garrotte inflicts its damage each and every Combat Action the wielder continues to actively crush his victim’s